Basmalakh22/technical-questions-about-backend-/README.md

 |Handles data and business logic.|Displays data to the user and handles the presentation layer.|Manages communication between the Model and the View.|
 |Interacts with the database to retrieve and manipulate data.|Contains the HTML, CSS, and JavaScript code that users interact with.|Receives input from the user (through HTTP requests), processes it using the Model, and returns the appropriate View.|
 |Example in Laravel: Eloquent ORM is used to interact with database tables.|Example in Laravel: Blade templates are used for views.|Example in Laravel: Controllers are created to handle the business logic and determine which data is passed to the View.|

+---

+## Laravel request lifecycle?

+1. Request Enters:
+When a user makes a request (e.g., visiting a URL), it first reaches the public/index.php file, which is the entry point for all requests.
+2. Bootstrap the Application:
+The index.php file loads some basic settings, like auto-loading classes and configurations from bootstrap/app.php.
+Laravel creates an instance of the application, which is the core of Laravel (also known as the service container).
+3. Kernel Handling:
+The HTTP Kernel (app/Http/Kernel.php) is responsible for handling web requests.
+Before doing anything, the kernel prepares the application by running bootstrappers (tasks like setting up error handling and detecting the environment).
+The request is then passed through middleware (e.g., session handling, security checks).
+4. Service Providers:
+Laravel loads its service providers.
+These are responsible for booting up the different components of Laravel, like the database, routing, and authentication.
+5. Routing:
+Once the application is ready, Laravel finds the correct route for the incoming request (from routes/web.php).
+It checks if any route-specific middleware (like authentication) needs to be applied.
+The request is passed to the matching controller or route to process the logic.
+6. Response:
+The controller or route processes the request and prepares a response (like an HTML page or JSON data).
+The response goes back through the middleware again for final modifications (e.g., adding headers or caching).
+7. Send the Response:
+Finally, the response is returned to the HTTP kernel, which sends it back to the user's browser.